 - Maple syrup not only adds sweetness but also crunch to granola.
 You can substitute with honey if you prefer and don't need to keep it vegan.

-- Raisins not only add a touch of sweetness, but also a nice chewy texture to the granola.
+- Raisins (or golden raisins) not only add a touch of sweetness, but also a nice chewy texture to the granola.
 You can substitute with any other dried fruits like cranberry, apricots or sultanas.

 This recipe is easily doubled up if you want to make a larger batch to keep you going through the week.